pythonianfr/rework/README.md

 ### Setting up a database

 You need a postgresql database.
-Rework will install its tables into its own namespace schema, so you can use either a dedicated database or an exising one, with little risk of conflict.
+Rework will install its tables into its own `rework` namespace schema, so you can use either a dedicated database or an exising one, with little risk of conflict.

 If you don't already have a database, create a fresh one with: